OJ Simpson, fallen football hero acquitted of murder in 'trial of the century,' dies at 76

 Less than two months after losing the rights to the book, Simpson was arrested in Las Vegas.

-David Cook, an attorney who has been seeking since 2008 to collect the civil judgment in the Ron Goldman case, said he spoke with Fred Goldman, father of Ron, on Thursday about Simpson’s death.
+David Cook, an attorney who has been seeking since 2008 to collect the civil judgment in the Goldman case, said he'd spoken with Ron's father, Fred, on Thursday about Simpson’s death.
 Cook declined to say what Fred Goldman said or where he was.

 “I was part of the history of the game,” he said years later.
 “If I did nothing else in my life, I’d made my mark.”